RickRacc/immigrow/IDB.ai.md

 - Tools Used: ChatGPT
 - Debugging Help: ChatGPT was a great resources in helping us set up tools we had limited experience in, such as AWS and Postman.
+- Conceptual Clarification: AI helped us understand the architecture and data flow throughout the system with EC2, RDS, and the front end.
 - Code Improvement: ChatGPT helped us beautify the website and clarify React concepts.
 Original:
 You can navigate through our site to explore organizations, events and legal resouces.